zenml-io/zenml/docs/book/features/step-fixtures.md

         ...
 ```

-Please note in both examples above that the name of the parameter can be anything, but the typehint is what is important.
+Please note in both examples above that the name of the parameter can be anything, but the type hint is what is important.

 <<<<<<< HEAD
 =======